.woff2

 docs for more

-options like fallbacks, subsets, and variable fonts.next/font
+options like fallbacks, subsets, and variable fonts.You do not have to use

 .
 If you prefer, you can manually define